tshea113/budget-board/README.md

 Feel free to open an issue if you notice any bugs or have any feature requests!

-## Getting Started

-This project is deployed using Docker Compose.
-You will need to create a `compose.override.yml` file with some configuration information.
-An example has been provided, and more details about the configurations are below.

 ### Configuration

 #### Setting up Docker Compose

-You will need to create a `compose.override.yml` file with some necessary configuration information.
-You can use `compose.override.example` as a template.
+This project is deployed using Docker Compose.

+The `compose.yml` and `compose.override.yml` files are used to deploy the app.
+Both files are able to deploy the app as is, but it is recommended to at least update the database password.

 Here are some of the configuration options for the different containers: